jennschiffer/timbles.js/readme.md

   dataConfig: {
     json: 'data.json', // the json file
+    sorting: true, // if you want columns to be sortable
     columns: [

-      { label: 'Name', id: 'name' },  // you have to set the column headers { label: 'Size', id: 'size' },  // where "label" is the text betweent &lt;th> and &lt;/th> { label: 'Kind', id: 'kind' },  // and "id" is the json object's property attributed to the column { label: 'Date Added', id: 'dateAdded' },
+      /**
+      * you have to set the column headers with the following required properties:
+      * - label (string), the text between &lt;th> and &lt;/th>
+      * - id (string), the json object property attributed to the column
+      *
+      * and here are some optional properties:
+      * - noSorting (boolean), if set to true the column won't be sortable
+      *   if you have the non-column property sorting set to true *
+      */

+      { label: 'Name', id: 'name' },
+      { label: 'Size', id: 'size' },
+      { label: 'Kind', id: 'kind' },
+      { label: 'Date Added', id: 'dateAdded' },
-      { label: 'Notes', id: 'notes' }
+      { label: 'Notes', id: 'notes', noSorting: true }
     ]
   },

-  // if you want sorting:
-  sorting: true
 });</code></pre>

 ## C.S.S.